 I am building a database of identified Leicestershire regiment soldiers images listed into battalions, Casualties, Officers etc, please do get in touch with any identified images you may have so I can add, this will be a great research tool for future generations.
-I also share my findings with the regimental museum and Leicestershire war memorials websites.
+I also share my findings with the regimental website, which is a must visit.
 I must add my gratitude to Jonathan Capewell who developed and ran the former website ww1tigers.com, Jonathan who sadly passed away to early was a good friend and inspired and helped me with this hobby, so thanks to JC and Covid19 (that's given me to much time on my hands) I have come up with my own site dedicated to the Leicester Regiment mostly trying to identify unmarked postcards/images.
 As most cards/images had a good few printed to be sent to family and friends, I am hoping others may have the same card with ID or the soldier may be a family member.

 Please get in touch with any images you have and details to: email@example.com